grokible/sails-tutorial-1/README.md

 Also, there are essentially step-by-step instructions to help you exercise "muscle memory."

+Also, this is a learning experience for me as well, so I'll definitely make some mistakes along the way.
+But you'll benefit from my inquiry as a good programmer, who is a novice in another language/culture.
+Also, this isn't my first rodeo, so the conventions I arrive at should be pretty good.

 ## Sails.js Tutorial and More

 I created this tutorial to help me learn Sails.js as well as advance my knowledge